 - the number of quotes done per day

 - the hourly charge rate for your staff and

 - the number of licenses of software.

 As with any investment, you will go backwards before you go forwards but as you go forward the rewards increase.
 Typical estimating departments are capable of completing anywhere from 5 to 25 bids a day.
 The results stated here are VERY conservative.

-Beyond the license cost – What cost factors to consider
+Beyond the license cost – What other cost factors to consider

 Many business owners simply look at the capital cost of investing in technology without looking at the bigger picture and understanding where the benefits to the business can be quantified.
 The real cost is not the purchase price of a software license, but the cost to implement it properly from the start.

 Here is what is involved:

 - material and labour definition set up (once)